kevinboone/androidmusicserver/README.md

 freely bookmark albums, or artists, or filesystem locations for quick reference.

-Sadly, filesystem browsing won't work with Android releases after 6.x or thereabouts -- the ability to read anything other than very specific locations has been removed.
+Sadly, filesystem browsing won't work well with Android releases after 6.x or thereabouts -- the ability to read anything other than very specific locations has been removed.
 Worse, there's no reasonably-straightforward, reliable,